methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-03-08-veeam-p4k-snapshot-backups-and-recovery-video.md

 ---
   title: Veeam P4K Snapshot Backups and Recovery Video
   date: 2013-03-08 16:35:19
+excerpt: "In this video I will show you how to setup Veeam to use snapshots from an HP P4000 SAN.
+This is using the SAN Infrastructure module within Veeam 6.5."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In this video I will show you how to setup Veeam to use snapshots from an HP P4000 SAN.
 This is using the SAN Infrastructure module within